 What are the Living Coast: Cumbria project aims?

-- How the West is One aims to have a beneficial impact on the environment of West Cumbria and the people who live, work and visit
+• Living Coast: Cumbria aims to have a beneficial impact on the environment of West Cumbria and the people who live, work and visit this special area.

-- Improve understanding of the coastal environment, why it is special, why it needs protecting and the benefits people can get from spending time in nature.
+• Improve understanding of our amazing coastal environment, why it is special, why it needs protecting and the benefits people can get from spending time in nature.

 What is the approach for Living Coast: Cumbria?

 • Industry engagement and investment – For Living Coast: Cumbria to be a success we need to take a sustainable, long term approach to funding improvements to the environment and associated activities on our coastline.
 We need local businesses – whether small one-man enterprises or large industrial organisations – to be behind us and to realise the benefits that their investments will bring; Investments may come as financial donations and/or providing equipment and people power to complete some of our aims.
 The benefits to businesses are numerous; as a business partner we can offer promotion of your company online and on the ECP itself.
 Association with Living Coast: Cumbria may also fulfil aims in your own corporate social, health and wellbeing policies.
 Additionally, by investing in your community you are in turn investing in both your current and future work force.